Module config

 §Other Sources

-The JSON format is available by default, TOML, YAML and RON are also available behind a feature flags, you can also implement your own source.
+The JSON, TOML, YAML and RON are available behind a feature flags, you can also implement your own source.

-Apart from config sources that represents a format some meta sources are provided, they enables composite sources, such as having two sources app default and user where the user config file only records the non-default values.
+Some meta sources are also provided, they enables composite sources, such as having two sources, default config and user config where the user config file only records the non-default values.

-The crate example examples/config.rs demonstrates a more complex setup:
+The next example demonstrates a more complex setup:

 use zng::config::*;